psychemedia/middle-english-romances/sir-amadace.md

 Then was brought in the board `[The preparations for the sacrifice read like a faint reflection from the story, beloved in the Middle Ages, of Abraham and Isaac.]` on which she must be slain.
 She kissed her lord many a time, that sweet lady, and meekly laid her down, and drew her kerchief over her eyes.

-"Jesu in Trinity! " cried Sir Amadas, in bitter woe. " All shall be done according to Thy will; and so I hope it may be."
+"Jesu in Trinity!" cried Sir Amadas, in bitter woe.
+"All shall be done according to Thy will; and so I hope it may be."

-Therewith he was lifting his sword on high, in the intent to strike his lady, when the other knight cried: " Hold!
+Therewith he was lifting his sword on high, in the intent to strike his lady, when the other knight cried: "Hold!
 Take her up, and also the child, and peace be with thee!
 I could not blame thee for grieving to slay so fair a lady to save thy honour!
 I was full glad when thou didst give all thy possessions to bury my bones, when I lay in the chapel as hounds* meat; and I prayed to God to heal thee of thy woe, who didst make thyself poor to save my credit in the land.
 And now, farewell, mine own true friend, my dwelling is here no longer.
-Love thy child and thy wife, who without murmur would have had thee fulfil thy foreward! "
+Love thy child and thy wife, who without murmur would have had thee fulfil thy foreward!"

 Like dew in the sun he melted away, no man knew whither; and they all stood there agaze.